A senior couple stands together on a bridge outdoors.

 Heart transplant

 Heart transplantation allows us to replace your failing heart with a healthier heart from a donor.
 Your doctor may recommend a heart transplant if other heart failure treatments have been unsuccessful.
-We perform a thorough medical and psychosocial evaluation, including blood tests and imaging studies, to make sure you will benefit from a heart transplant.
+We do a thorough medical and psychosocial check, including blood tests and imaging studies, to make sure you will benefit from a heart transplant.
 You will meet with several members of the heart transplant team, including the coordinator, surgeons, cardiologists, social workers, and financial counselors.

 If heart transplantation is a good option for you, we’ll place your name on the national waiting list for a suitable donor heart.
 The wait time to receive a heart can be lengthy, and you may be admitted to the hospital while you wait for a heart.
 Our team of coordinators will work with you and your family to prepare and support you through the transplantation process and recovery.